The Great American Ballpark (A)1

 Exhibit 2 - MASTER project

-industry but also to promote and recognize those jobsites controlled by a contractor that had a demonstrated and effective safety and health program in place.
+The MASTER project was developed in 1993 to not only address the hazards within the construction industry but also to promote and recognize those jobsites controlled by a contractor that had a demonstrated and effective safety and health program in place.

 Important program criteria include: